-- If both team members make it into the same cup, that’s an automatic win for them (that’s it, end of the game.
+- If both team members make it into the same cup, It is an automatic win for them (end of the game.
 NEXT.)

 - If a player makes a ball into a cup and it bounces into another cup, both cups must be drank and/or removed.